arantespp/arantespp.com/posts/books/getting-things-done.md

 #### 1. Capture

 Every open loop or task you decided to do must be captured in the systems you trust.
-You must empty them regularly.
+This covers a huge range of items like business idea you had in your lunch break, buying a friend a birthday present, and a desire to travel to Spain.

+Don't worry about about how important or sensible the items are, your goal is to remove the open loops from your head.

 #### 2. Clarify